 Always know your character encoding at any level in your application and always tag your output if it supports tagging.
 For example, when generating HTML, add the charset parameter to the document Content-Type, which may be done either through HTTP or as an http-equiv meta tag in the generated HTML.

 Avoid implicit conversions, which often default to the character set of the machine running the application and in the web context doesn't have much to do with the character set the application is expected to handle.

 Use explicit data types and functions, such as wchar_t and wcslen when working with wide characters.
-Remember, though, that your memory consumption for text will double when you switch to wide-character strings.
+Remember, though, that your memory consumption for text will double or even quadruple when you switch to wide-character strings.